 - Or, if two or more sub-accounts will share the same IP address, remove the IP authorization, and instead use username:password authorization, as detailed in Proxy Authentication.

 If desired, one sub-account can connect to multiple proxies.
 As determined by your use cases, methods of proxy connection are similar to those for your regular account.

 Shared Email Address

 If both the main (parent) account and sub-accounts share the same email address, the following issues will occur:

 - The system will not be able to determine which account the user should log into, in order to use a proxy.

 - The user will not receive the proper credit for a bill payment.

-To avoid these issues, please make sure that your main account and your sub-accounts all have different emails.
+To avoid these issues, please make sure that your main (parent) account and your sub-accounts all have different emails.

 Sub-accounts have the same security features as regular accounts.
 Please see ProxyMesh Security and our blog article Can Proxies Really Help Protect You From Vulnerabilities?